techservicesillinois/aws-enterprise-vpc/README.md

    * Attach the `details.txt` file generated in the previous step.
 This contains your AWS account number, your VPC's name, ID, and CIDR block, and additional configuration details (in XML format) for the on-campus side of each VPN connection.

-5. If you requested a Core Services VPC peering connection, Technology Services will provide you with its ID.
+5. If you requested a Core Services VPC peering connection, Technology Services will initiate one and provide you with its ID.
 Edit `vpc/terraform.tfvars` to add the new peering connection ID (enclosed in quotes), e.g.

        pcx_ids = ["pcx-abcd1234"]

    and deploy the `vpc` environment again; this will automatically accept the peering connection and add a corresponding route to each of your route tables (nothing else should change).

        cd vpc
-       terragrunt plan
+       terraform plan
-       terragrunt apply
+       terraform apply
        cd ..

 ### Example Service

-If you like, you can now deploy the `example-service` environment to launch an EC2 instance in one of your new public-facing subnets (note that you will need to edit `example-service/terraform.tfvars`).
+If you like, you can now deploy the `example-service` environment to launch an EC2 instance in one of your new public-facing subnets (note that you will need to edit `example-service/main.tf` and `example-service/terraform.tfvars` first).

     cd example-service
+    terraform init
-    terragrunt plan
+    terraform plan
-    terragrunt apply
+    terraform apply
     cd ..

-If you do deploy this environment, be sure to `terragrunt destroy` it afterward (since it doesn't do anything useful).
+If you do deploy this environment, be sure to `terraform destroy` it afterward (since it doesn't do anything useful).

 Notice that the `example-service` code does _not_ directly depend on any of the shared networking code or the remote state it produces; it merely requires that the AWS account contains a VPC with a certain tag:Name, and that this VPC contains a Subnet with a certain tag:Name.